 An IP address can appear on a blacklist for a number of reasons, including being persistently reported for sending spam, either in mass mailings or by sending to spam traps.
-Bad server configuration that makes the server vulnerable to bot attack, trojans and virus instances and geographical location can all be triggers for blacklisting.
+Bad server configuration also triggers blacklisting as it can make the server vulnerable to bot attacks and trojan viruses.
+Geographical location details can also result in IP addresses being added to blacklists.

 Many organisations and individuals gather details of IP addresses associated with bad actor behaviour online.
 Their tolerances are different, so there is no pattern or definition to describe exactly how an IP gets listed.

 People share details of blacklisted IP addresses, usually for free in a community style, self-policing approach to keep the internet clean.
 Selected lists are called up by software security and service providers.
 Security protocols on many networks include referring to IP blacklists and blocking emails from IP addresses that feature on a blacklist.

 As a leading email validation company, we understand blacklists and what to do about them

 Our systems can contact mail servers at high speeds with repeated queries, so sometimes email validation can be mistaken for a threat.
 It takes time and patience to get to know blacklist triggers and avoid being listed.

 We often provide support for companies with email deliverability issues, so we signpost people to services that check IP reputation.
 We use MXToolbox.
 It's the industry 'go-to' checking service., referring to over 100 blacklists when it performs IP checks for blocked addresses.

 - Spam report recency and frequency: e.g. the DNS Servicios lists IP addresses that send emails where 5 or more spam reports are listed within 6 hours